jhadjar/Leoculus/README.md

 ### How:
-The interface transmits the camera feed when it's on reverse, and the on-boar computer's feed otherwise.
+The interface transmits the camera feed when it's on reverse, and the on-board computer's feed otherwise.
 It's a 2 to 1 mux.
 It has to decode and serialize the input video signal first.

 Here's a schematic: